pc2/Aurora-HLS/README.md

--a use_ack          Enables the acknowledgement between every iteration in the kernel -t timeout_ms       The timeout used for waiting on a channel and on finish for the HLS kernels -o device_id_offset Offset for selecting the FPGA device id -w wait             Wait for enter after loading the xclbin -s semaphore        Lock the results file with atomic rename before writing to it
+-a use_ack          Enables the acknowledgement between every iteration in the kernel -t timeout_ms       The timeout used for waiting on a channel and on finish for the HLS kernels -o device_id_offset Offset for selecting the FPGA device id -s semaphore        Lock the results file with atomic rename before writing to it

 ```

-The default behavior is to just transmit the data according to the parameters and calculate and print the average throughput.
+The default behavior is to just transmit the data according to the parameters and calculate and print the results and errors.
 The results for each repetition are also written to a csv file.
 An exemplary analysis of the data can be found in a [jupyter notebook](./eval/eval.ipynb)

-The -w flag is needed for using chipscope on this design.
-After loading the bitstream the execution stops and waits for a press on enter.
-This enables to setup the debug_hw server before the execution starts.

-There are two more special test cases.
-The first one is testing the flowcontrol by starting the dump kernel 10 seconds later than the issue kernel, which is enabled by the -n flag.

 When scaling this test to multiple nodes, the -s flag can used to guarantee that only one job is writing to results file at once.
 Beware that the file must exist, otherwise the application will wait forever on it.

 By default, the first two ranks will choose the device with index 0, going up with the next ranks.
 This can be changed with specifying an offset, for this selection procedure.
 This is useful, for example, when only one specific device needs to be tested.

+There are two more special test cases.
+The first one is testing the flow control by starting the dump kernel 10 seconds later than the issue kernel, which is enabled by the -n flag.

 ### Latency test